Aurora-yzj/openwrt-selinux-policy/README.md

 [kcinimod@brutus ~]$ mv ~/openwrt/bin/targets/*/*/openwrt-imagebuilder*.tar.xz ~
 [kcinimod@brutus ~]$ tar xf openwrt-imagebuilder*.tar.xz
 ```
-Now that we have a package we can enclose with our images using "Image
+Now that we have a package we can enclose it with our images using
-Builder".
+"Image Builder".
 We currently have to tell Image builder to include
 "procd-selinux","busybox-selinux" and to exclude "procd","busybox".

 ```